-Rights Committee stressing that "[i]mplementation of the obligation to respect and ensure the right to life, and in particular life with dignity, depends, inter alia, on measures taken by States parties to preserve the environment and protect it against harm, pollution and climate change caused by public and private actors."53 In General Recommendation 37 on Gender-related dimensions of disaster risk reduction in the context of climate change, the CEDAW Committee stated that "States parties should regulate the activities of non-State actors within their jurisdiction, including when they operate extraterritorially."54 The Committee on the Rights of the Child, in its General Comment 15 on the right to health noted "a growing understanding of the impact of climate change ... on children's health" and emphasized the obligation of States to take immediate action "to protect both freedoms and entitlements from third parties" (or from social or environmental threats).
-55 In a joint statement on human rights and climate change, five UN human rights treaty bodies clarified that "[flailure to take measures to prevent foreseeable harm to human rights caused by climate change, or to regulate activities contributing to such harm, could constitute a violation of States' human rights obligations."56 Further, the pronouncement highlights that "States must regulate private actors, including by holding them accountable for harm they generate both domestically and extraterritorially."57 Moreover, the UN Special Rapporteur on human rights and the environment clarified in his 2019 Safe Climate report that States "must not violate the right to a safe climate through their own actions; must protect that right from being violated by third parties, especially businesses; and must establish, implement and enforce laws, policies and programmes to fulfil that right."58
+Furthermore, CESCR has highlighted that States parties are "required to respect, protect and fulfil all human rights" and owe "such duties not only to their own populations, but also to populations outside their territories."
+It has specified that "a failure to prevent foreseeable harm to human rights caused by climate change, or a failure to mobilize the maximum available resources in an effort to do so, could constitute a breach of this obligation."70 In General Comment 14, CESCR clarifies, in relation to the right to health, that States are "required to adopt measures against environmental and occupational health hazards" and for this purpose, "should formulate and implement national policies aimed at reducing and eliminating pollution of air, water and soil."71 This is supported by General Comment 36 of the Human Rights Committee stressing that "[i]mplementation of the obligation to respect and ensure the right to life, and in particular life with dignity, depends, inter alia, on measures taken by States parties to preserve the environment and protect it against harm, pollution and climate change caused by public and private actors."
+In General Recommendation 37 on Gender-related dimensions of disaster risk reduction in the context of climate change, the CEDAW Committee stated that "States parties should regulate the activities of non-State actors within their jurisdiction, including when they operate extraterritorially."
+The Committee on the Rights of the Child, in its General Comment 15 on the right to health noted "a growing understanding of the impact of climate change ... on children's health" and emphasized the obligation of States to take immediate action "to protect both freedoms and entitlements from third parties" or from social or environmental threats.74 Five UN human rights treaty bodies jointly clarified that "[f]ailure to take measures to prevent foreseeable harm to human rights caused by climate change, or to regulate activities contributing to such harm, could constitute a violation of States' human rights obligations."
+Further, the pronouncement highlights that "States must regulate private actors, including by holding them accountable for harm they generate both domestically and extraterritorially."
+Moreover, the UN Special Rapporteur on human rights and the environment clarified in 2019 Safe Climate report that States "must not violate the right to a safe climate through their own actions; must protect that right from being violated by third parties, especially businesses; and must establish, implement and enforce laws, policies and programmes to fulfil that right."77

 Broader human rights standards further illuminate these questions.
-The UN Human Rights Committee has stated that "[o]bligations of States parties under international environmental law should...inform the contents of article 6 of the [ICCPR], and the obligation of States parties to respect and ensure the right to life should also inform their relevant obligations under environmental law."59 Furthermore, according to the International Court of Justice, "[t]he existence of the general obligation of States to ensure that activities within their jurisdiction and control respect the environment of other States or of areas beyond national control is now part of the corpus of international law relating to the environment."60 Finally, Principle 1 of the UN Guiding Principles on Business and Human Rights (UNGPs) states that, under existing international human rights law, "States must protect against human rights abuse within their
+The UN Human Rights Committee has stated that "[o]bligations of States parties under international environmental law should...inform the contents of article 6 of the [ICCPR], and the obligation of States parties to respect and ensure the right to life should also inform their relevant